codykerns/PurchasesHelper/README.md

 ```

-Or, check synchronously from an instance of PurchaserInfo:
+Or, you can check synchronously from an instance of PurchaserInfo:

 ```swift